emotiq/whitepaper/draft.md

 Anna is a proactive, dedicated, and detail-oriented corporate communications practitioner with extensive public relations experience in Europe and Canada.
 She has worked on projects in industries as diverse as finance, sporting events, and film.

+**Wen Qiang**
+China Community Manager

+Wen is the China Community Manager for Emotiq.
+With a deep knowledge of the Chinese cryptocurrency space and thorough understanding of blockchain projects, he provides the Emotiq team with expert regional advice, in addition to offering Chinese language support across all of Emotiq's social media channels.

 # 10. Legal Disclaimer

 No part of this white paper constitutes legal, financial, business, or tax advice, and you should consult your own legal, financial, tax, or other professional adviser before engaging in any activity in connection herewith.
 Emotiq AG (“Emotiq”), its affiliates, and the Emotiq team members shall not be liable for any kind of direct or indirect damage, loss, or liability whatsoever which you may suffer or incur in connection with accessing this white paper or any other materials published by Emotiq.
 There is no official translation of this white paper from its original English, and recipients of foreign language translations are strongly cautioned that any information contained therein may conflict with the information in this white paper.